waltz/abraxas/README.md

 # Abraxas

 A BreedTV media archive bot.
-It looks for videos posted to Slack and then saves them to Firestore.
+It looks for videos posted to Slack and then saves them to Mongo.

 ## Building